TemoaProject/temoa/docs/source/Documentation.rst

 **Group 2: sets used within Temoa**
   * Commodity: list of commodities used within the database
   * Technology: list of technologies used within the database
-  * TimePeriod: list of both past and future time periods considered in the database
+  * time_period: list of both past and future time periods considered in the database
-  * TimeSeason: seasons modeled in the database
+  * time_season: seasons modeled in the database
-  * TimeOfDay: time of day segments modeled in the database
+  * time_of_day: time of day segments modeled in the database

 **Group 3: parameters used to define processes within Temoa**